-Our Board of Directors determined the size of reserved pool under the 2015 Stock Plan based on projected equity awards to anticipated new hires, projected annual equity awards to existing employees and an assessment of the magnitude of increase that our institutional investors and the firms that advise them would likely find acceptable.
+Our Board of Directors determined the size of reserved pool under the 2015 Stock Plan based on projected equity awards to anticipated new hires, projected annual equity awards to existing employees and an assessment of the magnitude of dilution to our existing stockholders.

 Our Board of Directors also considered the amount of underwater options and overhang in the determination of the proposed share increase under the 2015 Stock Plan.
-All of our outstanding employee stock options are "underwater," meaning the exercise price of each of those options is greater than our current stock price as of March 16, 2020.
+As of March 15, 2021, approximately 31% of our outstanding employee stock options were "underwater," meaning the exercise price of each of those options was greater than our stock price as of March 15, 2021.
 Overhang is another measure of the dilutive impact of equity programs.
 Our overhang is equal to the number of shares subject to outstanding equity compensation awards (i.e., unexercised options, excluding outstanding inducement awards, and unvested stock awards) plus the number of shares available for the grant of future awards under the 2015 Stock Plan, divided by the total number of outstanding shares of common stock.
-As of December 31, 2019, our overhang was 15.7%.
-In February 2020, we completed an underwritten follow-on public offering of 4,235,294 shares of our common stock at a price to the public of \$4.25 per share.
-In March 2020, the underwriters fully exercised their over-allotment option resulting in the issuance of an additional 635,294 shares of common stock.
-As a result, as of March 16, 2020, our overhang decreased to 6.5%.
-The 350,000 share increase under the 2015 Stock Plan being proposed in this Proposal 3 would result in an increase to our overhang from March 16, 2020 to approximately 10.2%.
+As of March 15, 2021, our overhang was 5.9%.
+The 750,000 share increase under the 2015 Stock Plan being proposed in this Proposal 5 would result in an increase to our overhang as of March 15, 2021 to approximately 10.6%.